jspaaks/copier-template-for-c-projects/README.md

 cookiecutter https://github.com/jspaaks/cookiecutter-codeblocks-cmake-c
 ```

-Choosing default options generates a layout like this:
+Cookiecutter will then ask you a few questions.
+Choosing default options generates a layout like this with some
+example files to get you started:

 ```txt
 .